 It sounds technical, but this is actually one of the recommendations that you as the site owner have the most control over.
 Unlike some PageSpeed recommendations, you can fix this one!

-Generally speaking, the larger the payload, the longer your page will take to load.
+This means, the larger the payload, the bigger your page size – the longer your page will take to load.

 I would say that 1.6MB is still too large, especially if you want your page to be fast on mobile, and especially if you’re not on top notch hosting, which many WordPress site owners are not.

 How to reduce the network payload of your WordPress site

 There are 2 parts to this:

 - Content optimizations